 Why would he want to die “peacefully” when his “soulmate,” told him that to him?

 Ash has also stated that if Eiji were still in Japan and he was sick, he would be concerned and would not have allowed himself to be killed for this reason too.
 Ash has also been in worse conditions than a tiny cut.

 You might think that it’s impossible to tell whether he’d be satisfied with the writer’s words, however, Ash was able to remind Eiji of his joy and the letter was certainly not an end-of-the-world letter.
 It was merely a reminder of the way he’ll remain with him “forever”.

 Let me add that changing the ending could have extended the story, and also paved the way for a sequel.

-which would be beneficial to the author as well as MAPPA studios since BF was a huge success both as an anime as well as manga.
-I hope they are right with the anime.
+which would be beneficial to the author as well as MAPPA studios since BF was a huge success both as an anime and as a manga.
+I hope they are right about the anime.

 The show was said to be unique.
 The end of the series was unfinished with the animator dropping a lot of clues suggesting the possibility that Ash existed.
 It is completely plausible if he lived; Ash has been known to test the boundaries of what is thought to be humanly plausible.

 There are plot holes that could be the reason for the mystery.
 I hope they alter the outcomes from Episode 24 to have enough material to create an additional season.
 It shouldn’t be a problem.